kahboom/nerdycode.com/src/posts/2020/web-components.md

 ---
-title: Web Components
+title: Understanding Web Components
-date: 2020-09-26
+date: 2020-10-01
-permalink: "/web-components/"
+permalink: "/understanding-web-components/"
 dynamicPermalink: false
 layout: post.njk
+references:
+  - {title: 'Web Components', url: 'https://developer.mozilla.org/en-US/docs/Web/Web_Components', note: 'MDN Docs'}
 tags:
   - web-components
 ---

 ## What Are Web Components

-You may have heard of web components in passing, maybe seen an example of one or two, and wondered if it's a solution you could actually use at scale.
+You have likely heard of web components in passing, maybe seen an example of one or two, and wondered if it's a solution you could actually use at scale.
 I'm here to tell you that you can.
-While today's example of a web component will be a small one (for the sake of brevity), I'll also be discussing how web components have evolved over time and where we stand today.
+While today's examples will be simple for the sake of clarity, I'll also be discussing how web components have evolved over time and where we stand today.

- The goal of web components are to make code as reusable as possible.
-Web components allow you to create your own custom HTML templates with encapsulated functionality, and it does this all natively.
+ The goal of web components are to make code reusable.
+Web components allow you to create your own custom HTML templates with encapsulated functionality, and it does this natively.

 ## Building a Simple Web Component

 If you were to create a web component right now, the steps would look something like this:

 - Create a class.
-- Register your new custom element.
-This is done with `CustomElementRegistry.define()`, and this is where you create the name of your element.
+- Register a new custom element.
+This is where you create the name of your element.
-- Attach a shadow DOM to that custom element (optional).
+- Attach a shadow DOM to that custom element.
 This is where you'd add event listeners and maybe some child elements.
-- Define an HTML template with `<template>` or `<slot>` (optional).
-Using regular DOM methods, you'd clone the template and attach it to the shadow DOM.
+- Optionally, define an HTML template with `<template>` or `<slot>`, to prepare it to be reused somewhere else.
-- Place your custom element wherever you want in your HTML!
+- Place your custom element in your HTML.

 Today we'll be creating a quick counter as a web component.
 To add some visual effect I've also added an SVG that slowly fills to the top as the counter approaches 10 and, empties as the counter decreases to 0.
 I also want the maximum range to be 0 to 10.

 ## Main Building Blocks

 There are three core blocks of web components: custom elements, shadow DOM, and HTML templates.
-The first we'll be discussing are custom elements.

 ### Custom Elements